patil-ashwin/spring-boot-jwt/README.md

 # Validate Token

-To generate a token, use the following `curl` command:
+To validate a token, use the following `curl` command:

 ```sh
 curl --location 'http://localhost:8080/api/validateToken' \